 The Citizen Lawyer Program exists to advance Iowa Law's teaching and service missions.
 It is a teaching platform for students to develop the knowledge, values, and skills that are central to law as a professional calling.
-By offering a wide variety of opportunities for pro bono work, community service, and programs about legal issues, skills, and values, CLP extends students' education beyond the classroom while engaging them directly in the College's mission of public service.
+By supporting a wide variety of opportunities for pro bono work, community service, and programs about legal issues, skills, and values, CLP extends students' education beyond the classroom while engaging them directly in the College's mission of public service.

 Public Service

 Public service is a core value of the legal profession, and lawyers are expected to give back generously to their communities and to promote access to justice.
-The Citizen Lawyer Program works to instill this value in Iowa Law students, and provides opportunities for students to volunteer with a wide range of organizations, both law-related and non-law-related.
+The Citizen Lawyer Program works to instill this value in Iowa Law students, and facilitates opportunities for students to volunteer with a wide range of organizations, both law-related and non-law-related.

 Students stand in front of the sign at the Iowa Bar Assciation.